top of page

 Comments

-© 2025 Holistic Solutions
+© 2025 Holistic Solutions Wellness

 Disclaimer:

 By using this site you acknowledge, release all liability and accept that everything written, presented, suggested, supplements/products/services offered and ordered or within emails, texts and voice messages is for information and entertainment purposes only and at your own discretion.
 You understand that we are not medical doctors.
 We highly recommend before starting anything new that you consult with your primary care physician first.
-Holistic Solutions, Patty Pobanz, its subsidiaries/affiliates, partners, Holistic Practitioners or Natural Health Professionals will not be liable and we make NO health claims.
+Holistic Solutions Wellness, Patty Pobanz, its subsidiaries/affiliates, partners, Holistic Practitioners or Natural Health Professionals will not be liable and we make NO health claims.
 These statements have not been evaluated by the Food and Drug Administration.
 Products and information are not intended to diagnose, treat, cure, or prevent any disease.
 Results may vary for each individual.

 By using this website or purchasing products or services, you are agreeing that you are over the age of 18 and that you understand this disclaimer.